 The Kingston Interspecies Community (KISC) research group is exploring the role of intentional interspecies communities (e.g. communities such as sanctuaries for formerly farmed animals) in helping us to imagine, explore, and disseminate ideas and practices of interspecies justice and community.

 - Conducting multispecies ethnographic research in local interspecies communities, with the aim of understanding how these communities function as forms of society, co-created by their human and non-human members, and committed to the flourishing of all members.
 Connecting this grounded research to emerging scholarship in Human-Animal Studies concerning the nature of interspecies relationships, societies, politics, and geographies.

-- Holding informal monthly meetings to share work-in-progress, and to engage with visiting scholars.
+- Holding occasional meetings to share work-in-progress, and to engage with visiting scholars.
 These meetings are open to interested students, researchers and members of the community.
 (Details will be posted on this website under latest news.)

 For further information about the KISC research group, please contact Sue Donaldson (email@example.com).